anodyne/nova/docs/ideas.md

 * If a skin has default sections in it, you shouldn't be able to remove or deactivate it
 * Move setting skin defaults into the catalogue instead of Site Settings (?)
+* Need to research if there's an easy way to provide real multiple rank sets

 ## Site Content